Seniors Can Schedule COVID Vaccine Appointments At The United Center Beginning Thursday

-CHICAGO (CBS) — Senior citizens in Chicago and in Illinois will exclusively be able to schedule their COVID vaccine appointments at the United Center this week.
+CHICAGO (CBS) — Senior citizens in Chicago and in Illinois will exclusively be able to schedule their COVID vaccine appointments at the United Center starting Thursday morning.

-The arena has the capacity to give 6,000 per day.READ MORE: Chicago, Cook County Suburbs Expanding Indoor Dining Capacity, Bars And Restaurants Can Stay Open Until 1 A.M., Other COVID Restrictions Eased
+The arena has the capacity to give 6,000 per day.READ MORE: 2 Killed In High-Speed Crash On Southwest Side

+Starting March 4 at 8:30 a.m., seniors can schedule their first COVID-19 vaccine appointment at the United Center.

-“In order for us to truly rise above this terrible pandemic, we must get our seniors vaccinated as fast as humanely as possible, no shortcuts there, it’s essential to us to be able to move forward,” said Chicago Mayor Lori Lightfoot.
+“In order for us to truly rise above this terrible pandemic, we must get our seniors vaccinated as fast and as humanely as possible,” said Chicago Mayor Lori Lightfoot.
 “Because we see that in Chicago, regardless of the underlying conditions vaccinating older resonance, as a biggest impact on preventing coordinate COVID-19 related deaths, as more than 80% of the total number of COVID-related deaths in Chicago, happen in residents aged 60 and older.”

-Starting Thursday, March 4 at 8:30 a.m., seniors can schedule their first COVID-19 vaccine appointment at the United Center.
-There will a limited number of vaccines administered on March 9, with a full opening March 10.

-After the appointment period for seniors, all Illinoisans eligible under the state’s Phase 1B+ can schedule appointments starting Sunday, March 7 at 4:00 p.m.
+After the appointment period for seniors, which ends on Sunday March 7, all Illinoisans eligible under the state’s Phase 1B+ can schedule appointments starting Sunday, March 7 at 4:00 p.m.

-Doctor Allison Arwady, the head of the Chicago Department of Public Health, said she is pleased with the positive trend of COVID cases moving downward and added that the city is averaging 283 new COVID cases a day.
-She added that people will be receiving the Pfizer vaccine.
+Arwady said in terms of COVID cases in Chicago, she is pleased with the positive trend of COVID cases moving downward and added that the city is averaging 283 new COVID cases a day.
+She saidthat people will be receiving the Pfizer vaccine.

 “That’s well under the 400, new cases per day where we really want to stay behind,” Arwady said.
 “We’re still not under 200 new cases per day, which is where we’d like to get, but the numbers are looking good and slowly bringing down the lowest it has ever been since COVID got to Chicago.